radiant-rstats/radiant.basics/cran-comments.md

 # Previous cran-comments

 ## Resubmission

 This is a resubmission.
+In this version I have address a problems caused upstream by https://github.com/yihui/knitr/issues/1864

+## Test environments

+* local Ubuntu 20.04 install, R 4.1.0
+* local Ubuntu 20.04 through WSL2, R 4.0.5
+* win-builder (devel)

+## R CMD check results

+There were no ERRORs, WARNINGs, or NOTEs.

+# Previous cran-comments

+This is a resubmission.
 In this version I have fixed several bugs and added several new features (see NEWS.md for details).